The Truth About the 30-year Ordeal of Preventing Pregnancies (1).png

 8. Many people cannot afford and/or access contraception.
 High cost and lack of insurance are obstacles to access.
 Also, many people in rural areas do not have easy access to physicians who can provide contraception.
 These barriers to access have the most devastating impacts on Black and Brown people and other marginalized groups already struggling with cruel societal injustices.

-9. People with a uterus, just like people with a penis, are human beings with needs, longings and frailties.
+9. Expecting people who can get pregnant to ‘just use contraception or keep your legs closed’ for 30 years of fertility is unrealistic.
+People with a uterus, just like people with a penis, are human beings with needs, longings and frailties.
 Human beings have sex throughout their lives for many reasons, including to share love, experience intimacy, and enjoy pleasure.
-Expecting girls, women, transgender men to ‘just use contraception or keep their legs closed’ for 30 years is unrealistic.
 Punishing people for accidental pregnancies by forcing them to remain pregnant and give birth against their will is a globally recognized form of gender-based torture.

-Contraceptives can fail for a variety of reasons.
+In summary, contraceptives are not a cure-all for undesired pregnancies.
 When people have accidental pregnancies that they do not want to continue, abortions are wise, responsible, and healthy options as part of the full spectrum of common and normal reproductive experiences.

-We have to unlearn lies and shame by seeking the facts and by respecting all reproductive experiences.
-We must reject language that stigmatizes pregnancies as problems to be fixed or mistakes to be shamed.
-Instead we must speak of all pregnancies as common human experiences to be managed with respect and compassion.
+We reject ideas and language that stigmatize pregnancies as problems to be fixed or mistakes to be shamed.
+All pregnancy situations are common human experiences to be managed with respect and compassion.

 ART — blue graph at the top by Liz and Mollie.